WSNO (AM)

 WSNO (1450 kHz; "The Penguin") was an AM radio station licensed to serve Barre, Vermont.
 The station, which operated from 1959 to 2023, was owned by Jeffrey Shapiro's Great Eastern Radio.
-It had most recently broadcast an adult hits format, simulcast from Burlington-market WSNO-FM (97.9 FM) in Au Sable, New York, and also heard on translator W289CH (105.7 FM).
+It had most recently broadcast an adult contemporary format, simulcast from Burlington-market WSNO-FM 97.9 in Au Sable, New York, and also heard on translator W289CH (105.7 FM).

 The station had been assigned the WSNO call letters by the Federal Communications Commission.